Skip to content

 • travel receipts & passport copies showing locations and dates of visit

-• purchase orders, sales orders and shipping documents
+• purchase orders, sales orders, and shipping documents

 • Itemized telephone bills, emails, and faxes showing to which numbers calls are made to clients/suppliers